 For other groceries, Hannafords, our local super-market, is a 5-minute walk from campus, and Morning Glory, a natural food market, is a 10 minute walk down Maine Street.

-All first-years will be randomly assigned to have either one, two, three or rarely, four roommates.
+All first-years will be randomly assigned to have either one, two, three or, rarely, four roommates.
 In doubles and triples, students will share a bedroom and common room.
 Quads and quints will have two bedrooms and one common room.
 Some of the most significant relationships you will develop during your first year at Bowdoin will be with your roommates.
 You will share a space in which you will study, sleep, and socialize.
 The success of this living experience will depend largely on each person's ability to compromise and share, and to be honest, open, and understanding.
-It is something at which we must all work.
 You will find your roommates' addresses, phone numbers and e-mail addresses on the Residence Hall Assignment Sheet included in your July mailing.
-We encourage you to write or call one another, introduce yourselves, and make plans for bringing items that we encourage to be shared (i.e., microwave, rug, refrigerator, TV, etc.).
+We encourage you to email or call one another, introduce yourselves, and make plans for bringing items that we encourage to be shared (i.e., microwave, rug, refrigerator, TV, etc.).

 For more extensive shopping, Freeport is a 15 minute drive from Bowdoin.
 Freeport is home to the L.L.
 Bean Flagship Store and Outlet along with many other outlets such as J. Crew, North Face, Patagonia, and Banana Republic.

 The Maine Mall is a 30 minute drive from Bowdoin, located in South Portland.

 There are no co-ed bathrooms, although all dorms are co-ed.
 There are gender-neutral bathrooms in several locations on campus.